Muhamed Sacirbey: Early life

 Muhamed Sacirbey was born Muhamed Šaćirbegović in Sarajevo, Yugoslavia.
 Both of Sacirbey's parents were doctors.
 His father Nedžib Šaćirbegović (1926–2021) was a member of the organisation "Young Muslims" (Mladi Muslimani) and a close friend of Alija Izetbegović, the first and only president of the Republic of Bosnia and Herzegovina.
 Izetbegović and Sacirbey's father were imprisoned for opposing the communist government of SFR Yugoslavia following World War II.

 In 1963, the family left SFY Yugoslavia due to his father's and mother's anti-communist politics (both had spent time in prison for their activities) and lived for a while in Turkey and Libya before settling in the United States in 1967.
 The Šaćirbegović family lived in Parma, Ohio, a suburb of Cleveland, Ohio, and became naturalized citizens in 1973.
 It was at this point that the family name was changed to Sacirbey.
 Sacirbey attended Valley Forge High School in Parma Heights, Ohio.
-"Mo" was elected student council representative even before he became U.S. citizen, became a highly acclaimed football player as well as academically recognized - he was accepted to Harvard among other highly acclaimed universities.
+"Mo" was elected student council representative even before he became a U.S. citizen.
+At Valley Forge, he played American football as a linebacker and was named Most Valuable Defensive Player in 1973.

 Sacirbey attended Tulane University in New Orleans on a football scholarship and subsequently received a law degree from Tulane Law School and an MBA at Columbia Business School.
 Sacirbey served as legal counsel to Standard & Poor's.
 Most of Sacirbey's professional career was spent as an investment banker on Wall Street.

-Sacirbey has a younger brother Omar, who is a journalist in Boston.
+Sacirbey has a younger brother Omer, who is a journalist in Boston.
 In the 1990s, a street was named after their mother, Aziza, in Sarajevo.